Sign up for Shannon’s newsletter

 In March of 2004 Shannon headed to the San Francisco chapter of the Recording Academy with her demo in her hand and became a member.
 As fate would have it, that very day she was selected to perform on stage with Carlos Santana in a tribute to Mickey Hart for the 2004 Recording Academy Governor's Awards.
 Shannon has also performed at SunFest World Music Festival, London Ontario Symphony Orchestra, Yerba Buena Gardens, SF, Larkspur Theatre Café CA, San Francisco State University, Jack Adams Hall, Aeolian Hall in London, Ontario, and Union Square Park, San Francisco.

 Shannon released her debut Album, Oceano in 2007.
 Oceano aired on CBC Radio across Canada and was one of Mark Rheaume’s top picks for 2007 on CBC’s, “Fresh Air”.
 Shannon’s single, “Open Your Eyes” has aired on the PBS television show, “Roadtrip Nation”.

-2015 anticipates Shannon’s upcoming album which was self produced and mixed by renowned mixer/producer, Joe Chiccarelli, (Beck, U2, Tori Amos, Melissa Etheridge, Rufus Wainwright, Carole King, Michelle Branch, Brian Wilson, The Shins, Jane Siberry).
+2015 anticipates Shannon’s upcoming album which has been mixed by renowned mixer/producer, Joe Chiccarelli, (Beck, U2, Tori Amos, Melissa Etheridge, Rufus Wainwright, Carole King, Michelle Branch, Brian Wilson, The Shins, Jane Siberry).

 “Open Your Eyes” on RoadTrip Nation - Season 10